jasonzyl/CarND-Advanced-Lane-Lines/writeup_template.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.